Robin Williams

 Robin Williams in Mork and Mindy

 Robin first made an appearance on the big screen in 1980, in the comedy musical Popeye, where he played the role of a tough sailor, co-starring with Shelley Duvall.
-The film didn’t meet the expectations and is simply known as the first movie where Robin Williams starred.
+The film failed to meet expectations and is mainly remembered as Robin Williams' big-screen debut.

 Robin Williams as Popeye